SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 >
 > THAT'S ONE OF THE THINGS I LOVE ABOUT THE AREA.
 >
-> IF YOU DON'T HAVE A REASON TO BE HERE, ONE TENDS TO JUST FLY ON BY.
+> IF ONE IS NOT SUMMONED, ONE TENDS TO JUST FLY ON BY.

 <br><i>Ivette didn't quite know what to say to that.</i>